Carter G. Woodson Home National Historic Site

 Carter G. Woodson Home National Historic Site, Former residence and research center in Shaw neighborhood, Washington, United States.

-Dr. Woodson established Negro History Week in 1926 at this location, which later expanded into the national observance of Black History Month.
+The scholar established Negro History Week in 1926 from this location, an event that later evolved into the national observance of Black History Month.
+Visitors can see how these spaces served as a center for producing knowledge about African American life and achievements.

 Location: Washington